 Shadofar is sometimes called the Great Devourer.
 It is said that he will not rest until even the gods and the stars are consumed and not even their memory remains.

-Shadofar was first drawn to Damocles, the World-That-Was, by the strength of the World’s Soulspark.
-His first attack shattered Damocles into eight Worlds.
+Shadofar was first drawn to Obsidius, the World-That-Was, by the strength of the World’s Soulspark.
+His first attack shattered Obsidius into eight Worlds.
 One of those worlds, Clypeus, was mostly devoured before gods and mortals could rally against the Master Void.
 They successfully fought him off and then hid the remaining Seven Worlds within the Veil of the Elderwyld, but the Prophecy of the Starkiller promises his return.

 Followers of Shadofar